Inedo/inedo-docs/Content/proget/feeds/debian.md

 [Debian](https://www.debian.org/) is a free operating system whose programs are distributed via packages that can be installed with APT.

 :::(Warning)
-This documentation refers to the "new" type of Debian feeds added In ProGet 2023.22.
-If you're using an older version of ProGet, see [Debian (Classic) Feed Types](#debian-classic-feed-types) to learn how to configure the "older" type of Debian feed.
+This documentation refers to the "new" type of Debian feeds added in ProGet 2023.22.
+If you're using an older version of ProGet, see [Debian (Legacy) Feed Types](#debian-legacy-feed-types) to learn how to configure the "older" type of Debian feed.
 :::

 ## Prerequisite Configuration